Carne Asada with Mouth-Watering Wagyu Beef: A Delicious Recipe

 - 1 12-ounce pale lager

 - 2 tablespoons olive oil

 - Roast the jalapeños.
 Place jalapeños under the broiler and cook until skin begins to blacken and bubble.
-Once jalapeños are completely black, place in a cold water bath to stop the them from cooking further.
+Once jalapeños are completely black, place in a cold water bath to stop them from cooking further.
 Once cooled, pull the stem and seeds from the jalapeños and discard.
 Place the meat of the jalapeños into a food processor.

-Tip: The intense marbling of the wagyu steak can lead to flare ups on the grill.
-Keep a spray bottle handy, or use a barbeque mat for best results.
+Tip: The intense marbling of the Wagyu steak can lead to flare-ups on the grill.
+Keep a spray bottle handy or use a barbeque mat for best results.